-This is a living, evolving document, and is subject to revision.
+This is a living, evolving document, and is subject to revision, via consensus process.

 In response to critiques of “safe space” and “safe(r) space” language & failures of implementation in radical communities, Wild Roots Feral Futures is pursuing the formation of “brave(r) space.”
 Brave(r) Space strive to create nurturing environments where we value accountable interactions while creating support for vulnerability and bravery where everyone can thrive.
 In pursuit of brave(r) space, Wild Roots Feral Futures is implementing an anti-oppression policy.
 We seek to keep perpetrators of sexual/physical assault out of our community and support survivors by respecting and supporting any processes of accountability they initiate.
 We emphasize accountability and use the language of brave(r) space (rather than “safe(r) space”) in recognition that as long as the dominant culture stands, no space can ever be made absolutely safe for everyone, all of the time.
 Accountability processes, however, are tools, and like any tool, they can be used productively, or they can be misused, abused, and weaponized.
 This is something we must be equally aware of, and guard against.
 Primarily, we seek to avoid the pitfalls of “safe(r) space” that lead to little more than an avoidance of any and all possibly triggering subject matter, in favor of the cultivation of a brave(r) space where we feel comfortable being vulnerable with one another, and processing triggers when and if they occur.